komcrad/webdriver/README.md

 etc...

 core.clj contains functions to handle common browser tasks.
 You can either read through that or checkout tests/glados-webdriver/core_test.clj for unit test examples.

+## Known issues
+- chromedriver does not handle alerts properly when headless
+- chromedriver does not ignore insecure ssl certs when headless